 William Morgan (1545-1604), scholar, bishop and Bible translator was born at Ty Mawr Wybrnant in this parish (LL25 0HJ).
 This remote farmhouse is one of two stone cottages lying either side of a clear mountain stream.
 It is set in idyllic surroundings within the Snowdonia National Park, about three miles west of Penmachno, along narrow roads mainly used by mountain bikers and pony trekkers.
 The site is maintained by the National Trust, so fortunately well signposted, with Morgan's birthplace now a museum and the other cottage providing accommodation for the curator.

 The simple stone building with its slanted chimney was inhabited until the 1970s, apparently without running water or electricity, but was acquired by the National Trust and, after much restoration, opened as a museum in 1988, to commemorate the 400th anniversary of Morgan's Welsh translation of the Bible.
 This was ordered by Queen Elizabeth I, and Morgan was appointed to the task, which took him nine years.
 The Bible was printed in London but since the printers did not know Welsh, the proofs had to be sent back to him for correction, which took a further two years.
-One thousand copies of the first edition were printed, of which about twenty still exist, and two of these are in the collection here.
+One thousand copies of the first edition were printed, of which 20 copies still exist and two of these are in the collection here.
 Morgan's work in effect standardised and saved the Welsh language.
 Since the wars of Edward I in the thirteenth century, Welsh had not been used in documents for government or taxation, so had broken up into numerous local dialects, but the Bible text gave it the standard form still in use today.
 See www.nationaltrust.org.uk/ty-mawr-wybrnant.